marcelcases/calibration-sensors-machine-learning/README.md

 The computing time is not a constraint, as increasing the number of neighbors does not increase the execution time (it remains constant to 2ms or 3ms for any value of *k*).

-With these considerations and the results of the optimization, *k* is set to 19, and the results below are obtained:
+With these considerations and the results of the optimization, *k* is set to 19 neighbors, and the results below are obtained:

 ![KNN_Pred](img/KNN_Pred.png)